rra/krb5-strength/README.md

 and their dependencies.

-To run the test suite, you will need Perl 5.010 or later and the dependencies of the `heimdal-history` program.
-The following additional Perl modules will also be used by the test suite if present:

-* Perl6::Slurp
-* Test::MinimumVersion
-* Test::Perl::Critic
-* Test::Pod
-* Test::Spelling
-* Test::Strict

-All are available on CPAN.
-Some tests will be skipped if the modules are not available.

 To bootstrap from a Git checkout, or if you change the Automake files and need to regenerate Makefile.in, you will need Automake 1.11 or later.
 For bootstrap or if you change configure.ac or any of the m4 files it includes